viamrobotics/docs/docs/fleet/configure-a-fleet.md

 ## Modify the config of a machine that uses a fragment

+The configuration cards of components and services included in the fragment are _read-only_, meaning they cannot be modified from the fragment specification.

-When you modify a fragment, those changes are pushed to all machines that use that fragment.
+Likewise, when you modify the fragment itself, those changes are pushed to all machines that use that fragment.

-If you need to modify the config of just one machine that uses a fragment you have two options:
+If you need to modify the config of just one machine that uses a fragment, you have two options:

 - Use `fragment_mods` in your machine's config to overwrite certain fields of the fragment.
 - Copy and paste the contents of the fragment, remove the link to the fragment itself, then modify the config as needed.